Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: InCo Aggregation

-\textbf{Convex Optimization.} In addition to utilizing normalized gradients, incorporating novel projective gradients that leverage knowledge from both $g_0^t$ and $g_k^t$ serves to alleviate the detrimental impact of gradient divergence arising from the utilization of cross-layer gradients.
+\textit{Convex Optimization.} In addition to utilizing normalized gradients, incorporating novel projective gradients that leverage knowledge from both $g_0^t$ and $g_k^t$ serves to alleviate the detrimental impact of gradient divergence arising from the utilization of cross-layer gradients.
+Moreover, Our objective is to find the optimal projective gradients, denoted as $g_{opt}$, which strike a balance between being as close as possible to $g_k$ while maintaining alignment with $g_0$.
+This alignment ensures that $g_k$ is not hindered by the influence of $g_0$ while allowing $g_{opt}$ to acquire the beneficial knowledge for $g_k$ from $g_0$.
+In other words, we aim for $g_{opt}$ to capture the advantageous information contained within $g_0$ without impeding the progress of $g_k$.
 Pursuing this line of thought, we introduce a constraint aimed at ensuring the optimization directions of gradients, outlined as $\langle g_{0}^t,g_{k}^t \rangle \geq 0$, where $\langle \cdot,\cdot \rangle$ is the dot product.
 To establish a convex optimization problem incorporating this constraint, we denote the projected gradient as $g_{opt}$ and formulate the following primal convex optimization problem,

-where we preserve the optimization direction of $g_{0}^t$ in $g_{opt}^t$ while minimizing the distance between $g_{opt}^t$ and $g_{k}^t$.
+-0.15in where we preserve the optimization direction of $g_{0}^t$ in $g_{opt}^t$ while minimizing the distance between $g_{opt}^t$ and $g_{k}^t$.
 We prioritize the proximity of $g_{opt}^t$ to $g_{k}^t$ over $g_{0}^t$ since $g_{k}^t$ represents the true gradients of layer $k$.
-By solving this problem through Lagrange dual problem \cite{bot2009duality}, we derive the following outcomes, \begin{theorem} (Divergence alleviation).
+By solving this problem through Lagrange dual problem \citep{bot2009duality}, we derive the following outcomes, \begin{theorem} (Divergence alleviation).
 If gradients are vectors, for the layers that require cross-layer gradients, their updated gradients can be expressed as,